Adult Bible Study

 The J.O.Y. class takes its name from "Jesus.
 Others.
 Yourself".

-The J.O.Y. class is a sharing group with a wide age range.
+The J.O.Y. class is a sharing group.
 The Adult Bible Study Curriculum is used with sincere and lively discussions and good Christian fellowship throughout the year.

 The J.O.Y. class is selling Christmas ornaments, red and white collectable ornaments commemorating the 45th anniversary of the Paoli United Methodist Church.